kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ###### How can a rollout fail?
 Can it impact already running workloads?

-Workloads not using ResourceClaims should not be impacted because the new code will not done anything besides checking the Pod for ResourceClaims.
+Workloads not using ResourceClaims should not be impacted because the new code will not do anything besides checking the Pod for ResourceClaims.

 When kube-controller-manager fails to create ResourceClaims from inline ResourceClaimTemplates, those Pods will not get scheduled.
 Bugs in